kingston-hackSpace/Install_ArduinoIDE/README.md

 Go to the [ARDUINO Website](https://www.arduino.cc/en/software/) to install the Arduino IDE Software.

-Select your computer's operating system and download.
+Select your computer's operating system and click the download box.
 Reference image [here](https://github.com/kingston-hackSpace/Install_ArduinoIDE/blob/main/Arduino%20Software%20Website%202025.png)

 Once you downloaded, test that you can successfully open the software.